Dannan21/garu/README.md

 - `garu install <package_name>`: Install an AUR package.
 - `garu update`: Synchronize and upgrade all AUR packages.
-- `garu remove`: Remove an AUR package and its dependencies.
+- `garu remove <package name>`: Remove an AUR package and its dependencies.

 ## Contributing